RioPhillips/7T_BIDS_Organiser/README.md

 ## Commands

-All commands can be called directly (no prefix needed) or via the `bids7t` group:
+Most commands can be called directly or via the `bids7t` group:

 | Command | Description |
 |---------|-------------|